tpd1001/cka-resources/README.md

     * harder
   * api sever has a list of etcd servers
   * since etcd is distributed, can read/write to any instance
-  * distribued consensus with RAFT protocol
+  * distributed consensus with RAFT protocol
   * write complete if can be confirmed on majority of cluster nodes (quorum)
   * quorum = N/2+1 (should be an odd number of nodes)